Passions

 Sailing

-His dual Nantes and Corsican origins make Alain Dominique Perrin a passionate advocate of sailing and fishing.
+His dual Nantes and Corsican origins explain Alain Dominique Perrin’s passion for sailing and fishing.

 Aile VI